mtlynch/mlab-wikis/PDEChartsNDT.md

 ## Upload throughput ##

-The upload throughput is computed for every client-to-server test as the ratio of the data transmitted during the test and the duration of the test: ```sql web100_log_entry.snap.HCThruOctetsReceived/web100_log_entry.snap.Duration```
+The upload throughput is computed for every client-to-server test as the ratio of the data transmitted during the test and the duration of the test: `web100_log_entry.snap.HCThruOctetsReceived/web100_log_entry.snap.Duration`

 It's not possible to exclude results of tests that ended during slow start, because the web100 variable `web100_log_entry.snap.CongSignals` is not updated during client-to-server tests.

 The complete BigQuery query is:
 ```sql
 SELECT
 web100_log_entry.connection_spec.remote_ip,
 web100_log_entry.connection_spec.local_ip,